GrapesShelf Life, Storage, and Spoilage Guide

 1-2 weeks

-Store unwashed grapes in their original packaging or a perforated bag in the crisper drawer of the refrigerator.
+Store unwashed grapes in their original packaging or a plastic bag in the crisper drawer of the refrigerator.
 Wash just before eating.

 Freezer